aurelia-toolbelt/aurelia-toolbelt/README.md

 * You can find documentation and demo [here](https://aurelia-toolbelt.github.io/)

 * We tried not to invent the wheel, but to utilise the existing libraries out there in js world, for [Aurelia](http://aurelia.io).
 What ever we used or inspired from will definitely have a reference to the original repository or website.
-* [Bootstrap](http://getbootstrap.com/docs/4.0/getting-started/introduction/) **v 4.0.0** components,are almost ready for production, however we are still reviewing all of them and there is an alpha npm package [here](https://www.npmjs.com/package/aurelia-toolbelt).
+* [Bootstrap](http://getbootstrap.com/docs/4.0/getting-started/introduction/) **v 4.0.0** components,are almost ready for production, however we are always reviewing them and there is an npm package [here](https://www.npmjs.com/package/aurelia-toolbelt).

 ## A bunch of tools for creating rich aurelia applications. :wink: